 The real-world impacts of stunting ripple well beyond linear growth.
-A stunted child may also have a poorer immune system, brain function, and organ development.
-Performing below average in these areas may also limit their future productivity and threaten the health of their future children.
+Stunting is one of the key links in the cycle between hunger and poverty: A stunted child may also have a poorer immune system, brain function, and organ development.
+Performing below average in these areas may also limit their future productivity and threaten the health of their own children.

 But there are measures we can take to prevent stunting, especially in the first 1,000 days between pregnancy and a child’s second birthday.
 For stunted children, some effects can be reduced and even reversed.

 There are many factors that contribute to childhood stunting, and these factors are often linked.
 Some common causes of stunting include: